Auri-Fex/Halcova/norbela/world/overview.md

 # Arcane Oil: Biology, Chemistry, and the Deep Arcane Substrate

-## The Aetherite Substrate: The Hidden Source of Magic
+## The Finyak Substrate: The Hidden Source of Magic

-Deep beneath the world’s surface lies a primordial substance known as **Aetherite**.
+Deep beneath the world’s surface lies a primordial substance known as **finyak**.
 This rare mineral or energy field is the true wellspring of all magic.
-Aetherite is ancient, possibly predating all life, and its emanations suffuse the land, air, and water with arcane potential.
-The density and health of Aetherite deposits determine the strength of local magic, the fertility of magical creatures, and the potency of harvested oil.
+Finyak is ancient, possibly predating all life, and its emanations suffuse the land, air, and water with arcane potential.
+The density and health of finyak deposits determine the strength of local magic, the fertility of magical creatures, and the potency of harvested oil.

 ## Symbiotic Microfauna: The True Alchemists

 Magical oil is not produced directly by the host creatures, but by colonies of symbiotic, arcane-adapted microbes living within their tissues—especially in specialized organs or glands.
-These microfauna are unique in their ability to metabolize trace Aetherite or its magical emissions, transforming it into a potent, energy-rich oil.
+These microfauna are unique in their ability to metabolize trace finyak or its magical emissions, transforming it into a potent, energy-rich oil.
 The host provides nutrients and a stable environment; the microbes, in turn, convert both mundane and magical inputs into magical oil.

 ### Microbial Metabolism

-- The microbes require both organic nutrients (from the host’s diet) and trace Aetherite exposure to thrive.
+- The microbes require both organic nutrients (from the host’s diet) and trace finyak exposure to thrive.
 - They break down complex compounds, incorporating arcane energy into long-chain magical lipids and proteins, which are then secreted as oil into the host’s storage glands.
-- The exact composition of the oil depends on the host species, diet, habitat, and the local strength of Aetherite fields.
+- The exact composition of the oil depends on the host species, diet, habitat, and the local strength of finyak fields.

 ## Ecological Interdependence

-The health of the Aetherite substrate, the symbiotic microfauna, and the host creatures are tightly linked:
+The health of the finyak substrate, the symbiotic microfauna, and the host creatures are tightly linked:

-- **Aetherite depletion** (from over-harvesting or magical pollution) weakens the microbes, reducing oil yield and stability.
+- **Finyak depletion** (from over-harvesting or magical pollution) weakens the microbes, reducing oil yield and stability.
 - **Microbial imbalance** (from disease, environmental toxins, or genetic drift) can cause oil instability, dangerous mutations, or even magical plagues.
 - **Host population decline** (from over-hunting or habitat loss) disrupts the entire cycle, threatening the world’s magical equilibrium.